What exactly is a polysomnographic technologist?

 - Earn grade of "C" (2.0) or better in each required career course

-- Be responsible for transportation to and from the clinical affiliates
+- Have transportation to and from the clinical affiliates

-- Complete a physical exam and provide immunization records
+- Complete a physical exam and provide up-to-date immunization records

 - Successfully complete a criminal background check and drug screening